 Youth reside in five cottages, each containing 10 individual bedrooms, a fully stocked kitchen, living room, and laundry room.
-Each cottage has a supervisor as well as assigned direct care staff who are with the residents during their daily programing.
+Each cottage has a supervisor as well as assigned direct care staff who are with the residents during their daily programming.
 There is also an awake overnight staff in each unit should any of the youth need anything.
 Each cottage is also assigned a vehicle.
-During a resident’s stay we handle all local transportation needs with our own cars and our own staff.
+During a resident’s stay, we handle all local transportation needs with our own cars and our own staff.

 TREATMENT GOALS & NEXT STEPS

 No matter how a child or teenager came to be in our care, our goal is to create an environment where they can grow to be successful members of their families and communities.
 It is important to note, however, that the programming for youth served by BCC’s residential program is designed around their ultimate plan for discharge.
 We know that our team can never replace a family, and we work very hard to structure programming to support whatever the appropriate next step is for that youth.

 There are a wide variety of options the treatment team may consider as they craft the immediate therapeutic goals as well as the discharge plan.
 For example, some youth will ultimately be reunited with their families (either immediate or extended), while others will move from BCC’s residential program setting to another treatment setting.
 This could be a more intense treatment environment or a less intense one, such as placement in a group home or treatment foster care home.